scriptin/effective-input-slides/slides.md

 ## Importance of recognition skills

-- In most cases, flawless grammar is not that important.
+- In the beginning, flawless grammar is not that important.
 - Comprehension is more important than speaking.
+- Vocabulary is important at any level.
 - Best way to develop passive vocabulary is input.

 ---